johnmaxrin/vita/index.markdown

 ### Intervan

 <img style="float: left; margin-right:10px; height:50px; width:50px;" src="images/intervan.jpg">
 The  main  aim  behind  this  project  was  to  learn  how  a  programming  language  works  and,During my free time, I used to build Intervan.
-It gave me a great insight into the working ofa compiled programming language.
+It gave me a great insight into the working of a compiled programming language.
 [Github Link](https://github.com/johnmaxrin/Intervan)